jskoiz/discord-slack-notifier/README.md

     - Verify you see occasional INFO summaries and INFOs for new messages/errors, but not per-channel idle lines.
   - To see the noisy per-channel lines:
     - LOG_LEVEL=debug npm run start
+  - To test full-message Slack forwarding:
+    - Post a long message in a monitored Discord channel that previously would have been truncated.
+    - Confirm the Slack webhook shows the full content (it may be split across multiple section blocks).
   - To disable the summary or change cadence, edit the poll-summary code in [`src/index.ts`](src/index.ts:1) or [`src/poller.ts`](src/poller.ts:1).

 Security & sensitive files